BEV-Patch-PF: Particle Filtering with BEV-Aerial Feature Matching for Off-Road Geo-Localization: Particle Filtering with BEV--Aerial Feature Matching Particle Filtering with BEV-Aerial Feature Matching

-\textbf{Resampling step:} Low-variance resampling is triggered only when the effective sample size falls below a preset threshold, keeping the particles most likely to match the true pose and discarding the less plausible ones.
+\textbf{Resampling step:} Low-variance resampling is triggered only when the effective sample size falls below a preset threshold, preserving particles most consistent with the true pose while discarding less plausible hypotheses.